Big Pigeon in Southwest Iowa

 After the capture of Metz, the Third Army turned its attention to the border between Lorraine and the German Saarland to the northeast.

-During the Saar Operation, with dates 8 November - 21 December 1944, the Third Army passed through the remainder of Lorraine.
+During the Saar Operation, with dates 8 November–21 December 1944, the Third Army advanced northwards through northern Lorraine.

 • On the right, where the upper Saar River turns south into France, XII Corps advanced towards the Siegfried Line.